seapagan/url-shortener/README.md

 ## Added Features

+- Refactored the code so that each 'group' of Routes is in its own file, and moved some utility & error functions to a dedicated module.
+This makes the project much cleaner and easier to understand.
+Add tags to each group for better documentation.
 - `/list` (GET) route to return a list of all the URL's in the database along with their target.
 - `/{url_key}/peek` (GET) route to show the target url of the specified url_key,